 Despite having been camped in a car park all night in a busy area of town, we had enjoyed a peaceful night's sleep.
 This was disturbed by the alarm clock going off at 06:30.
 Plan 'A' was about to swing in to action.
 Up, scrubbed and fed we were heading for the Mezquita at 08:00, the theory being that we would beat most of the tourists there.
 Today being Sunday the opening hours for us tourists had changed because of hugely disruptive things like church services.
 The first opening hours today were 08:30-11:00, and then a much longer session in the afternoon, but by then we figured it would be far too hot and much, much too crowded.

 It was a lovely cool, peaceful walk at that time of day.
 We arrived there at 08:20, ten minutes before opening.
 There were about eight people ahead of us, in what wasn't actually a queue.
 In those short ten minutes lots more people turned up.
 I felt as if there was an atmosphere like the January sales, with people being polite, although there is only one sixty inch HD telly in the sale for just £299, and you want it, but maybe so do they.
 People were keeping an eye on each other.
 Once the doors openned it would be war.

 Typically when the large gates opened late (this is Spain) the ugly bird who had been casually inching her way up the mass suddenly made a dash across the quadrangle to the ticket office.
-Where are the bolts of lightning when you one?
+Where are the bolts of lightning when you want one?

 Two tickets purchased, we walked across to the entrance to the Mezquita, the Great Mosque.
 It dates back twelve centuries, and embodied the power of Islam on the Iberian Peninsula.
 The building evolved over the centuries, blending many architectural forms.
 In the 10th century al Hakam II made some of the most lavish additions, including the elaborate mihrab (prayer niche) and the maqsura (caliiph's enclosure).
 During the 16th century part of the mosque was destroyed to make space for an included cathedral.